 ✔️ Has a time period and location

 Ethnographies can be found using DiscoverUR and other anthropology resources listed on this guide.
-Search terms to help narrow your search within these databases include: ethnograph* OR ethnology OR autoethnograph* OR "ethnographic fieldwork" OR anthro* OR cultur* OR "social life" OR "case stud*" Note: Not all case studies will be ethnographies, so use the checklist above to make sure that's what you've found.
+Search terms to help narrow your search within these databases include: ethnograph* OR ethnology OR autoethnograph* OR "ethnographic fieldwork" OR anthro* OR cultur* OR "social life" OR "case stud*" Note: Not all ethnographies will have the word ethnography in their titles or abstracts, so you won't know for sure until you've applied the criteria above.
+Nor will all case studies will be ethnographies, so use the checklist above to make sure that's what you've found.